Polypane syncs interactions between all panes. You can manage which interactions are synced by right-clicking the sync button in the address bar.

 Polypane will show a popup notifying you about this for every page that it detects browsersync on.

 Interacting with forms is synced between panes.
 Anything typed into an input or textarea or any selection made in a select, radio or checkbox is automatically applied in the other panes too.
+Check out our form autofilling feature to fill forms even more efficiently.

-Normally on an operating system only a single element can have focus at any one time.
+Usually only a single element can have focus at any one time.
 By turning on Focus sync, the focus status in each pane is preserved.
 This lets you test out focus styling across all panes in one go.

 Polypane Message Bus